maeddes/cloudfoundry-gitpitch/PITCHME.md

 ## How the Cloud Balances Its Load

 * BOSH creates and deploys virtual machines (VMs) on top of a physical computing infrastructure, and deploys and runs Cloud Foundry on top of this cloud.
-To configure the deployment, BOSH follows a manifest document.
 * The CF Cloud Controller runs the apps and other processes on the cloud’s VMs, balancing demand and managing app lifecycles.
-* The router routes incoming traffic from the world to the VMs that are running the apps that the traffic demands, usually working with a customer-provided load balancer.
+* The router routes incoming traffic from the world to the VMs that are running the apps that the traffic demands

 +++